Srikarmk/100-days-of-code-Srikar/README.md

 ✅Completed a primer on primary keys in MYSQL.

 Had a really slow and lazy day.
 Still trying to recover from a weirdly bad headache.

+## Day 68 of #100DaysOfCode

+✅Finished a crash course on TypeScript (Love it !!!)
+✅Made a Discord Bot using python - planning a mini website for it soon 😁

+Learnt a lot of things today , TS is so fun and Bots are exciting to make !!
+Need to do more projects💪